Automation, Robotics, and Maintenance Technology (ARM)

 Prepare for Immediate Employment

-Graduates with training in IST and Maintenance Technology enjoy strong career stability, advancement opportunities, and competitive salaries.
-Whether your interests lie in maintaining high-tech machinery or managing information systems, Elgin Community College provides the hands-on education and technical skills you need to succeed in these high-demand fields.
-Refer to Career Coach to learn about related professions and compensation.
+Employment opportunities for industrial machinery mechanics, machinery maintenance workers, and millwrights are expected to remain strong.
+According to the U.S. Bureau of Labor Statistics, employment in this field is projected to grow 13 percent from 2024 to 2034, faster than the average for many occupations.
+Graduates with training in Automation, Robotics, and Maintenance Technology enjoy strong career stability, advancement opportunities, and competitive salaries.
+Whether your interests lie in maintaining high-tech machinery or managing information systems, ECC provides the hands-on education and technical skills you need to succeed in these high-demand fields.

 Plan of Study and Course Descriptions